GoogleCloudPlatform/click-to-deploy/k8s/gitlab/README.md

 Alternatively, you can use a short tag to point to the latest image for your selected version.

-> Warning: this tag is not stable, and the image that it references
+> Warning: This tag is not stable, and the image that it references
 > might change over time.

 ```shell